Undertow (The Wire): Plot

 Donette visits D'Angelo, telling him that Stringer has been supporting her and will do the same for D'Angelo when he is released.
 D'Angelo is cynical about Stringer's motivations.
-In the pit, Poot Carr tries to restrain his dealers when an addict disparages the product sold to him.
+In the Pit, Poot Carr tries to restrain his dealers when an addict disparages the product sold to him.
 Bodie says that someone needs to tell Stringer about the product's low quality.
 Stringer attends his economics class at the Baltimore City Community College and asks his teacher, Mr. Lucas, about selling an "inferior product" in a competitive marketplace.
 Lucas advises decreasing his prices to increase market share but warns that the product will lose credibility if the price is continually low.
 He also gives Stringer an example of a company CEO facing that exact problem, the solution being a change of name.
 After visiting Avon in prison, Stringer hosts a meeting with Barksdale dealers to solicit ideas for solving the organization's problems.

 Ziggy arrives to collect money from a drug dealer named Frog, who comes short and claims his stash was stolen.
 Ziggy threatens him, but Frog remains indifferent.
 As Ziggy drives away, he is blocked by Proposition Joe's nephew, Melvin "Cheese" Wagstaff, and is confronted over a debt.
 Cheese and his men then shake down Ziggy and become frustrated when they find very little money on him.
 Ziggy offers his leather jacket as partial payment, but Cheese rejects the offer and threatens to kill him if the debt is not paid by Friday.
 Cheese and his men then proceed to take Ziggy's car.
-Meanwhile, Nick views a house with Aimee; the realtor turns out to be McNulty's ex-wife Elena.
-Nick initially refuses to help Ziggy deal with Cheese until he realizes his cousin is in danger, but is still unable to help Ziggy since he has already given his share of their take to Aimee for a rented apartment.
+Meanwhile, Nick views a house with Aimee; the realtor is McNulty's ex-wife Elena.
+Nick initially refuses to help Ziggy deal with Cheese until he realizes his cousin is in danger.
+However, he is still unable to help Ziggy since he has already given his share of their take to Aimee for a rented apartment.

-Nick asks Vondas and Serge to put their smuggling on hold while Frank deals with the Jane Doe investigation.
+Nick asks Vondas and Sergei to put their smuggling on hold while Frank deals with the Jane Doe investigation.
 Vondas asks Nick about smuggling chemicals but is evasive when Nick asks what they will be used for.
 Nick and La La negotiate with Cheese, asking for the return of Ziggy's car so it can be sold to raise money.
-Cheese offers another week, but shows Nick that his crew has already torched Ziggy's car.
-The Greek tells Vondas that he won't meet with Frank, but will double his payment.
+Cheese offers another week but shows Nick that his crew has already torched Ziggy's car.
+The Greek tells Vondas that he won't meet with Frank but will double his payment.
 Frank is dismissive of the offer but is forced to ponder the fate of his union if he cuts ties with The Greek.
 At the library, Nick and Ziggy learn that the chemicals that Vondas asked for are used for processing cocaine.
-Nick tells Vondas and Serge that he is happy to deal as long as the chemicals are only used for narcotics.
+Nick tells Vondas and Sergei that he is happy to deal as long as the chemicals are only used for narcotics.
 They tell Nick that they will triple their payment if Frank agrees to continue working with them, but Frank is defiant when confronted with the offer.